Working to make democracy better!

 We are one of the few local Leagues that put out a nonpartisan voter's guide for both elections--primary and general, featuring candidates for local offices and their responses to our questionnaire so voters could easily compare one candidate with another.
 We distributed it widely, in libraries, the Supervisor of Elections Office, city and county offices and senior citizen communities, or one could just download it from this website.
 We also helped many voters understand the confusing Florida constitutional amendments on the ballot, but holding a number of talks as well as the LWVF state guide.

 With no major elections this year, we plan on focusing on issues and advocacy.
-In addition to an active Voter Services Committee, we also have new Education and Natural Resources committees, and we are currently recruiting for a Health Committee.
+In addition to an active Voter Services Committee, we also have new Education, Membership and Natural Resources committees, and we are currently recruiting for a Health Committee.
 Committees study issues and make recommendations to public officials.
 If you would be interested in joining one, just fill out the form on the Committee page of this website.

-Meet the new leader of our national LWV:
+Meet the leader of our national LWVUS:

 When I think about the history of this organization, I am proud to see so many women running for political office this year.
 And I want you to know that I am committed to our mission today: Empowering Voters.
 Defending Democracy.